 4. Low-Minimum Investment Requirement: Index funds (like mutual funds) are great for beginners who need a low-barrier entry into investing.
 You can generally open an index fund account with as low as $100 and set-up automatic contributions from your bank account for as low as $25.

-5. Tax Advantage: Index funds conduct less buy and sell transactions than actively-managed mutual funds.
+5. Tax Advantage: Index funds conduct fewer buy and sell transactions than actively-managed mutual funds.
 This results in lower turnover of assets, less capital gains distributions and tax burden.